eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/post-update/post-todos-id-200.md

 description: How to solve API challenge POST todos/id 200 to update a todo in the application.
 ---

-How to complete the challenge `POST /todos/id (200)` to successfully update a todo item in the application.
+# How to complete the challenge `POST /todos/id (200)`

+How to use a POST request to successfully update a todo item in the application.

 ## POST /todos/id (200)